tmanso9/pass-in-react/README.md

 ## Getting Started

-To get started with pass.in Front-end, follow these steps:
+To get started with pass.in, follow these steps:

 1. Clone the repository: